YusufYuso/shell_practice/tests/README.md

-# This is tests/ Directory.
+# This is tests/ Directory

 Where you can find all of tests/ files.